 Texting isn’t just beneficial for consumer interaction, it can also be a great internal tool.
 With the average worker receiving 100 emails per day, it’s easy for information to get lost in your employees' inboxes.
 With high open and response rates, it is easy to understand why 70% of professionals believe that texting should be used for internal communication.

-New trends in business texting
+New trends in business texting for 2025

 How do you text professionally?